OpenCamp-cc/opencamp.cc/content/_index.md

 {{< columns >}}
 ## Open

-Any learning materials or projects that we develop for open camp will be open source and available for anyone to reference and use.
-Our live sessions are open for all to listen but only students in our cohort can participate in discussions.
-Prospective students are welcome to join our community and participate in the process.
+Any materials that we develop for open camp will be open source and available for anyone to reference and use.
+Our live sessions are recorded and free available for all to listen even if they are not part of a cohort.
+Everyone is are welcome to join our community and participate.

 <--->